10 Free Printable Labels for Homemade Cleaning Products

 I prefer to use glass bottles and jars to hold my homemade cleaners:

-For my homemade laundry soap recipe and my homemade dryer sheets, I like to use these Anchor Hocking jars with glass lids.
+For my homemade laundry soap recipe and dryer sheets, I like to use these Anchor Hocking jars with glass lids.

 (The only drawback I’ve found to them is that if you place them directly on top of your laundry machines, the lids tend to vibrate and be a little noisy when the machines are running.)